sgibson91/binderhub-deploy/CONTRIBUTING.md

 The project maintainers will then review your Pull Request and may ask for some changes.
 Once you and the maintainers are happy, your contribution will be merged!

+### :busts_in_silhouette: Acknowledging Contributors

+This repository uses [all-contributors](https://allcontributors.org/) to acknowledge the time and expertise of the people who have made this tool into what it is today.
+Specifically, all-contributors has an [emoji key](https://allcontributors.org/docs/en/emoji-key) to show the breadth of expertise required for a project like this.

 ## :art: Styleguides